For prospective students please call 312.915.6548

-Students interested in transferring into the School of Communication or adding a major currently housed in the School of Communication with a major in another school can download an Internal Transfer Application or a Multiple Degree Application on the Current Student Applications page of Undergraduate Studies The completed form should be turned into the Dean's office in the School of Communication.
+Students interested in transferring into the School of Communication or adding a major currently housed in the School of Communication with a major in another school can download an Internal Transfer Application or a Multiple Degree Application on the Admission Forms for Current Students section under our Forms page.
+The completed form should be turned into the Dean's office in the School of Communication.

 No, you can minor or take a second major in the College of Arts & Sciences, School of Business or one of Loyola's other schools.

-Beginning Fall 2011, the School of Communication will require 120 credit hours to graduate.
+The School of Communication requires 120 credit hours to graduate.
 All School of Communication students are required to complete a language competence requirement, UCRW110 (Core Curriculum requirement) and two writing intensive courses.
 These courses must be completed with a C- or better.
-For more information on these requirements please click on the Undergraduate link on the SoC site.
+For more information on these requirements please visit the Undergraduate page.

 Students can find their Academic Requirement Report in LOCUS.
 If you are currently not a student in the School of Communication, you can look on the SOC website under the major in which you are interested for current requirements.